francisco-camargo/dev-workflow/README.md

 $ git config --global user.email "email@email.com"
 ```

-then to talk to the remote repo, use a PAT as the password.
-I don't want to have to enter my username and password (PAT) everytime, so follow this [guide](https://www.freecodecamp.org/news/how-to-fix-git-always-asking-for-user-credentials/) or maybe [this](https://www.techiediaries.com/git/stop-git-always-asking-for-username-and-password-when-using-https/) guide.
+Here I will use the GitHub "noreply" email which can be found in personal settings on GitHub, [guide](https://stackoverflow.com/a/51097104/9205210).
+For the password use a PAT.
+I don't want to have to enter my username and password (PAT) everytime, so follow this [guide](https://www.freecodecamp.org/news/how-to-fix-git-always-asking-for-user-credentials/) or maybe [this](https://www.techiediaries.com/git/stop-git-always-asking-for-username-and-password-when-using-https/) guide and essentially run the following commands:

 ```
 git config --global credential.helper store